IBM Cloud Docs

 /usr/Adaptec_Event_Monitor/arcconf getlogs 1 device tabular

-_GETLOGS_ gives you access to the status and event logs of a controller. _DEVICE xxx_ displays a log of any device errors that the controller encounters.
+_GETLOGS_ gives you access to the status and event logs of a controller. _DEVICE xxx_ displays a log of any device errors.

 See the following example for output that is made by using the GETLOGS command: